nodejs/node/doc/api/process.md

 handles such exceptions by printing the stack trace to `stderr` and exiting with code 1, overriding any previously set [`process.exitCode`][].
 Adding a handler for the `'uncaughtException'` event overrides this default behavior.
-You may also change the [`process.exitCode`][] in `'uncaughtException'` handler which will result in process exiting with provided exit code, otherwise in the presence of such handler the process will exit with 0.
+Alternatively, change the [`process.exitCode`][] in the `'uncaughtException'` handler which will result in the process exiting with the provided exit code.
+Otherwise, in the presence of such handler the process will exit with 0.

 The listener function is called with the `Error` object passed as the only